eltrompetero/misc/README.md

 # Misc module
 Written by Edward Lee.

-Miscellaneous functions used through scientific computing.
+Miscellaneous functions used for scientific computing.